Being a centre for all things RPG-related under the Up to Four Players roof! You can find more under our roleplay tag.

 On 17.9.16 we ran a D&D mini-marathon for charity, changing adventures and players every two hours.
 The viewers could dedicate their donations to strengthen either the heroes… or the monsters!

-A series of articles and suggestions with practical, useful tools for any roleplaying game.
+A series of articles and suggestions with practical, useful tools for any roleplaying game, from before we started our weekly RPG post.

 Enriching Scenes With Details – Details make scenes and characters more memorable, more interesting.
 They allow a story to flourish.
 They help differentiate and emphasize, so each session, each encounter, stand on their own.
 Here are a few easy to use tools that can help you add interesting details to any scene, on the spot.